 At the same time, Cheryl has continued to make music and evolve artistically.
 For a Cole Porter Review called "Eight at Eight," Cheryl was given the chance to sing and dance in theatre work under Director Esther Rosen.
 I'd enjoy doing more performances — lots of rehearsals, but also wonderful people and a lot of fun!”

 Since 1987, Cheryl has called the Hilton Head/Lowcountry region home, and as a result she has become "part of the family."
-She is a cancer survivor and caregiver who plays at charity events for Alzheimer's disease (her mother died from Alzheimer's disease), and she contributes to the ASPCA and Humane Society animal charities.
+She is a 2x cancer survivor and plays at charity events for Alzheimer's disease (her mother died from Alzheimer's disease), and she contributes to the ASPCA and Humane Society animal charities.

 “It's all about finding that common ground with the audience,” says Cheryl.
 “The songs are all about emotional places we've all been, or the ambience of the present.
 In any case, music provides a connection like no other.
 It's what I'm all about.
 It's my greatest passion in life.